BlackToppStudios/Mezz_StaticFoundation/README.md

 The Mezzanine is a set of multi platform C++ libraries designed to help create high performance videos games.
 The Mezzanine is focused on games requiring 3d physics, 3d graphics, 3d sounds and common facilities that such games need.
-This is just one component of several.
+This is just one component of many.

 ## About this Library ##